unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-Theme.md

 }

 ```
-And for this pedagogical purpose, we can update App.cs and include a public class AppTheme so that it can be used in our control, to update the theme.
+And for this educational purpose, we can update `App.cs` and include a public class `AppTheme` so that it can be used in our control, to update the theme.

 ```csharp
 namespace MySampleToolkitProject;